systemslab/popper-paper/paper/paper.md

 operating-system-level virtualization on Linux.
 Alternatives to docker are modern package managers such as Nix [@dolstra_nixos_2008] or Spack [@gamblin_spack_2015], or even virtual machines.

-## Continuous Integration

-Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository frequently with the purpose of catching errors as early as possible.
-The experiments associated to an article is not absent of this type of issues.
-If an experiment's findings can be codified in the form of a unit test, this can be verified on every change to the article's repository.

-**Tools and services**: Travis CI is an open-source, hosted, distributed continuous integration service used to build and test software projects hosted at GitHub.
-Alternatives to Travis CI are CircleCI, CodeShip.
-Other on-premises solutions exist such as Jenkins.

 ## Multi-node Orchestration